 Coming back from Wrocław

 It was a difficult task to come back, that’s how good we felt here.
-We ended up in the middle of this event: a Guinness world record attempt that was right up our alley.
+We ended up in the middle of a cool event: a Guinness world record attempt that was right up our alley.
 Everything was like a beautiful dream, we were surrounded by big and little people, with their guitars, and the energy was incredible even without speaking Polish.
 Music is, for sure, an international language.

 The last surprise was still the flight back.
 I wouldn’t have thought that I would ever get on a bus to get to a plane when the distance between the two is 50 meters.
 Especially when comparing to the Frankfurt Airport, where we had to go a long way until we reached the building and we even had roundabouts.
 Because yes, there are roundabouts in airports too.

 And yes, I am still amazed about things related to airplanes and airports.
 Deep down, I am still the girl that’s afraid to fly.